TrooperZ/QuerosDiscordBot/README.md

 Add the bot [here](https://discord.com/oauth2/authorize?client_id=760856635425554492&permissions=2146954871&scope=bot)

 ## What is Queros?
-Queros (pronounced like kew-eros) is a Discord bot written in Python designed with moderation features, utillity, music, and other fun commands!
+Queros (pronounced like kue-ros) is a Discord bot written in Python designed with moderation features, utillity, music, and other fun commands!

 ### Moderation: